 With the constant changes in the smartphone market, many users frequently upgrade to new devices.
 Make sure you wipe the information from your smartphone before disposal.
 For information on how to do this, check the website of your mobile provider or the manufacturer.

-For More Information visit any of the following links:
+For More Information visit any of the following websites: